Time: 107 Minutes

-All we ever find out about the marriage is that Steven doesn't understand her, doesn't even want to know who she really is.
+All we ever find out about their marriage is that Steven doesn't understand her, doesn't even want to know who she really is.
 A good reason to find someone else, but don't you think that would have been fairly apparent when you were dating him?
 We never find out what made Emily marry him in the first place.
 If she wasn't richer than him, we could assume that's why she would marry someone old enough to be her father (even if he is as handsome as Douglas).
 This is a major hole in the plot.
-By telling us why she fell in love with Steven, we are able to sympathize with her more when it doesn't work out.
-Otherwise, she's just a misunderstood little girl married to a boring older man.
-Douglas and Mortensen do fine jobs as the men who want to cash in on her death.
-Douglas plays his typical rich, asshole.
-He's played this role so many times he could have called in his performance...and in a way, he does.
-There's not a moment in this film where you feel bad for him.
-At least in the original, you knew that the husband was a man who loved his wife very much and just couldn't stand the fact that she was cheating on him.
-Sure she had money, but he just wanted her to feel as much pain as he did.
-This time it's all about the cash.
-Sure, it galls Steven's ego a bit to have her sleeping with David everyday of the week, but he's too into his own ambitions for that to hurt him all that much.
+By telling us why she fell in love with Steven and what went wrong (which they do quite cleverly in the original), we would be able to sympathize with her when it doesn't work out.
+As it plays out here, she's just a misunderstood little girl married to a boring older man.